-Have you ever wished that Windows displayed the full date instead of the short date format that is displayed in the Windows 7 Taskbar?
-With this easy tutorial you will have Windows displaying the date exactly how you want it to.
+Have you ever wished that Windows displayed the full date instead of the short date format in the Windows 7 Taskbar?
+With this easy tutorial, you will have Windows displaying the date exactly how you want it to.

 To get started click the bottom right corner of the screen where the time and date are displayed in the system tray.

 When the pop-up dialog opens, click on the “Change date and time settings…” link.

 The Date and Time box displays.
 Click the “Change date and time…” button.

 On the Date and Time Settings dialog box, click on the “Change calendar settings” link.